Kristin Persson: Research

 The Persson Group is a research team that investigates materials' physics and chemistry using advanced computational methods and high-performance computing technology.
 Their work primarily supports clean energy production and storage applications.

 Persson leads the Materials Project, a collaborative and international initiative that calculates the properties of all inorganic materials.
 This project provides researchers with free access to the data and related analysis algorithms.
 The main objective of the Materials Project is to significantly reduce the time required to develop new materials by focusing experimental efforts on compounds that show the most promise based on computational analysis.

 Within the Persson Group, researchers apply their expertise in materials informatics and the high-throughput infrastructure of the Materials Project to design innovative materials for various clean energy applications.
 These materials include photocatalysts, multi-valent battery electrode materials, piezoelectrics, and electrolytes for advanced energy storage solutions.
 Some of the group's past research has explored the properties of lithium-graphene, phase transformations in high-voltage nickel-manganese spinel, intercalation mechanisms in lithium excess materials, novel oxide photocatalysts, and the correlation between solvation structure and electrolyte performance in multi-valent electrolytes.

 The Persson group collaborates with other Materials Project contributors such as Gerbrand Ceder's group, Shyue Ping Ong's group, and Anubhav Jain's group.

 Awards and honors

-Persson's accomplishments in the area of data-driven materials design have been honored by the following awards and recognitions: